cldf/cldf/components/media/README.md

 - the value of the [Media_Type](http://cldf.clld.org/v1.0/terms.rdf#mediaType) column is understood as media type of the contained file.

+## Media types

+A `MediaTable` MUST contain a column of property `mediaType` which contains the [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of each media resource.
+Datasets SHOULD make sure to use meaningful, standard MIME types to the extent possible, to guide automated interpretation of the content.
+E.g. [GeoJSON](https://geojson.org) files could be listed with `application/json` as `mediaType`, but the more specific [`application/geo+json`](https://datatracker.ietf.org/doc/html/rfc7946#section-12) should be preferred.

 ## Linking media items

 Which objects in a CLDF dataset are linked to media resources can vary.
 E.g. in